spdx/spdx-examples/conformance/README.md

-# SPDX Regulatory Conformance Examples
+# SPDX Examples - Regulatory Conformance

 This repository includes representative content of systems which must conform to one or more regulations.
 The representative content is intended to cover the types and relationships of information that must be